 Finally, I would like to remind everyone that to celebrate its 30th anniversary, ISUOG will be holding a free one day virtual meeting in the New Year to showcase the best science and education that the society has to offer.
 It will include lectures from this year’s gold medal winner Davor Jurkovic and the Stuart Campbell award recipient Phillippe Jeanty.
 The details will be published soon, but it will be an occasion not to be missed.

 What we do

 Ultrasound in Obstetrics and Gynecology (UOG): the leading peer-reviewed journal on imaging within the field of obstetrics and gynecology.

 ISUOG provides education for practitioners and trainees at all levels to enhance their skills and knowledge in ultrasound in obstetrics and gynecology with the ultimate aim of improving health outcomes for women across the world.
 Lectures and courses are accessible onsite, online, via live-streaming and On Demand.

-With a growing membership of over 15,700 from 140 countries, the International Society of Ultrasound in Obstetrics and Gynecology (ISUOG) is the largest global network of its kind with members at all levels of professional training.
+The International Society of Ultrasound in Obstetrics and Gynecology (ISUOG) is the largest global network of its kind with members at all levels of training.
 Choose the membership level that is right for you and upgrade to include an online or print subscription to the UOG Journal at any time.

 Subscribe to the ISUOG newsletter for free to receive the latest educational resources, research and news from the field.